wormhole-foundation/wormhole/whitepapers/0007_governor.md

 #### Headroom Calculations

 Each chain has a configured limit, denoted in USD, that determines the maximum value of transfers that can be emitted within a 24 hour period.
 This is sometimes referred to as the "daily limit", though it uses a 24-hour sliding window rather than discrete calendar days.
 When the sum exceeds the limit, any new small transfers that exceed the limit will be queued.
 The headroom for a chain is the amount left over after subtracting the current sum of small transfers from the chain's daily limit.
 Inbound transfers of certain tokens can also decrease this sum, a process referred to as Flow Canceling.

 #### Flow Canceling

 Guardians can optionally enable "flow canceling".
 This feature allows incoming transfers to reduce the current "daily limit" (sum of the USD value of all small transactions within the past 24 hours).
 This creates additional headroom, allowing a greater volume of notional value to leave the chain without being delayed.

 The general idea is to allow certain transfers to offset the consumption of an outgoing "budget" that the Governor records.
-A flow cancel transfer is akin to a credit transferred into the Governor which is measured against the total debits of the day, 'paying off the debt', and allowing for further consumption.
+A flow cancel transfer is akin toa credit transferred into the Governor which is measured against the total debits of the day, 'paying off the debt', and allowing for further consumption.

 ### Asset pricing